mdodovic/OMP-ChatGPT-and-Copilot/README.md

 ##### copilot/
 Contains OpenMP-parallelized versions of the applications produced using GitHub Copilot.
 The applications were parallelized based on suggestions from Copilot within Visual Studio Code.

+##### results/
+Contains the output data from the experiments, including performance plots and Excel sheets with results.

 <!--
 ### Citation
 You can cite this paper as: